gurparvez/gurparvez/README.md

-# Hi, I'm Gurparwez Singh 👋
+# Hi, I'm Gurparvez Singh 👋

 I'm a *Computer Science Student* with a passion for developing scalable software solutions and innovative technology products.
 I am currently seeking opportunities where I can apply my skills in software engineering and continue learning new technologies.